aepryus/Cocytus/Cognizant.md

 And of course all of this then allows for more iterations to be tried, more malleable, less buggy code; which all points to better form and function of the app itself.
 Concise code is very close to being a programming magic bullet.

-Certainly, performant code is desirable.
-However, occasionally performant code may take longer to develop or may reduce the readability of the code.
-And in many cases, the difference in performance will not be noticeable to the user.
-So, it may be best to deprioritize performance until it becomes a problem.
-Don’t solve performance problems you don’t have, i.e, avoid premature optimization.
-This leads us to another guideline: